sergico/QtTrainingMessina2018/README.md

 All code has been compiled and tested with *Qt 5.6.3*

-It should work with Qt 5.9+ with little to no changes
+It should work with Qt 5.9+ with little to no changes Below are the git tag (divided by sub-project) to be used to get the various version of the sample code.

 - 01-LookMa_Threads
   - 01-thread-id